Monday, October 22, 2007

 risk and benefit assessments they had conducted?

-What effort, if any, did risk managers make to understand thoroughly the
+What effort, if any, did risk managers make to understand thoroughly the nature of public concerns?

 What events fueled public concern?